iturricf/iturricf.github.io/README.md

 First approach using SortableJS wich enables support for mobile devices.

 Then I switched to VanillaJS and implemented sortable drag-and-drop elements with some styling improvements.
-Currently without mobile devices support.
+Added mobile support by using an HTML5 Drag-and-drop [polyfill](https://github.com/Bernardo-Castilho/dragdroptouch).

 1. See code with [SortableJS](https://github.com/iturricf/drag-and-drop/commits/with-sortable-js)
 2. See [VanillaJS](https://github.com/iturricf/drag-and-drop/commits/master) impl.